RENCI/apsviz-timeseriesdb-ingest/README.md

   * --inputSourceVariable xxxxx_xxxxx is the source variable name such as water_level,
   * --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx is the input file name prefix such as adcirc_stationdata_RENCI_NAMFORECAST_EC95D_FORECAST,
   * --inputLocationType xxxxxx is the location type such as tidal, and
+  * --dataType xxx this value is always obs when ingest a new source meta, because new a new source for model (ADCIRC) data are automatically ingested.
   * --inputUnits x is the variables units such as m for meters.

 In the next step create the source data files that will be ingested into the drf_gauge_source table by running the following command: